 Hannah was born and raised in Nashville, TN and her parents put her in any sport that would wear her out!
 Growing up, Hannah ran cross country and track in grade school, and her junior and senior years of high school.
 After high school she was completely burned out and vowed to never run another mile in her life!
 While in college at Samford University (in Birmingham, Alabama), Hannah quickly realized the “Freshman 15” was no joke and southern fried food was no help.
 Several months into her freshman year of college she began, putting her former love of running and swimming to the test and began training for her first triathlon (olympic distance) in 2013.
 After completing her first triathlon her love for running grew and the following year she completed her first marathon (2014)!
 After completing the marathon, her love for running was reignited and she has completed 3 marathons!
 It wasn’t until her senior year of college that she began wanting to run more competitively and race various distances more frequently.
 After qualifying for the Boston marathon and graduating college in 2016, Hannah has focused her attention on racing more frequently and improving times in anything from 5k’s to marathons.
 Goals for 2017 include: setting new PR’s, increase weekly mileage and entering competitive races!
 When Hannah is not running, you can find her swimming, (attempting to) practice yoga, assistant coaching for NYA xc and track, and working at lululemon athletica and personal training.

 Ben is originally from Lompoc, California where he began his running days doing cross country in high school.
-He quickly fell in love with the trails and the transcendental emotion of running hard alongside others in the middle of nowhere.
-After completing high school with a 3 mile best of 15:34, he moved on to run cross country and track for Harvard in Boston.
-Now as a runner for NRC (and also a third year medical student at Vanderbilt), he still carries an indomitable will to improve no matter what.
+He fell in love with the trails and the transcendental emotion of running hard alongside others in the middle of nowhere.
+He completed high school with a 3 mile best of 15:34 and then went on to run cross country and track for Harvard College, where he learned to run in really, really cold weather.
+Now as an NRC runner (and also a fourth year medical student at Vanderbilt), he carries an indomitable will to improve and defy the odds.

 Unlike many of her NRC teammates, Emily's love for running did not start until later in life.
 A native New Englander, it is rumored that Emily actually quit soccer at the age of 5 because it involved "too much" running.
 Instead, she spend most of her childhood years as an equestrian competing in hunter jumper events.
 It was not until she began attending college at the University of Tennessee that Emily started running and she hasn't stopped since.
 After deciding to run her first full marathon in 2008, Emily has since completed 8 marathons and holds several state age records.
 When she isn't running, Emily works as an attorney at Lewis, Thomason, King, Krieg & Waldrop, PLC practicing in the areas of education law, labor and employment law, and general civil litigation.